jupyterlab/rtc/docs/source/organisation/contribute.md

 # Contribute

-During this inception phase, please consider contributing on user stories, source code or documentation.
+During this inception phase, please consider contributing on user stories, source code, documentation and logo.

-For anything else, please open an issue on the [Issue Board](https://github.com/jupyterlab/rtc/issues) or join the [meetings](https://github.com/jupyterlab/rtc).
+For these, or anything else, please open an issue on the [Issue Board](https://github.com/jupyterlab/rtc/issues) or join the [meetings](https://github.com/jupyterlab/rtc).

 ## User Stories